-Cumulative installed solar PV capacity in the country is quickly growing since 2016 under the renewable energy sources (RES) auction model and net metering support scheme established by the Polish government, reveals Renewable Market Watch™ in its recently published report Poland Solar Photovoltaic (PV) Power Market Outlook 2018÷2027.
+Cumulative installed solar PV capacity in the country is quickly growing since 2016 under the renewable energy sources (RES) auction model, and net metering support scheme established by the Polish government reveals Renewable Market Watch™ in its recently published report Poland Solar Photovoltaic (PV) Power Market Outlook 2018÷2027.

-At the latest round held by the Polish Energy Regulation Office (ERO) on 15th November 2018, total number of 251 companies placed 554 bids for solar photovoltaic (PV) power plants in the country.
+At the latest round held by the Polish Energy Regulation Office (ERO) on 15th November 2018, a total number of 251 companies placed 554 bids for solar photovoltaic (PV) power plants in the country.
 The lowest auction price was PLN 288.99/MWh (€67.03/MWh), while the highest auction price was PLN 364.9/MWh (€84.63/MWh).
 New auctions for 700 MW solar PV projects are expected in 2019.
 According to information from the Polish transmission system operator (PSE) shared in 2018 the country’s electricity system shall need almost 2,000 MW (2 GW) of solar photovoltaic (PV) power capacity to manage with the summer peak consumption.

 MAJOR SOLAR PV PROJECT DEVELOPMENTS

 Modus Energy finished construction of 12 new solar PV power plants in Poland in 2018.
-These 12 solar PV power plant projects are the first of more than 50 projects to be implemented by Modus Energy in the country.
+These 12 solar PV power plant projects are the first of more than 50 projects implemented by Modus Energy in the country.
 Around 30 identical solar projects across various regions of the country are also planned.
-Approximately 56 MW is to be generated by the solar power plants that will be installed in an area of around 130 ha.
+Approximately 56 MW is to be generated by the solar power plants installed in an area of around 130 ha.
 The total amount of investments is estimated at over EUR 50 million.

 If you need more information for solar projects in Poland, please do not hesitate to download from here: Sample list with contact details of solar project owners in Poland

 The full contact details and relevant information about the Polish solar PV market, you may receive with a 1-year subscription for Poland Solar Photovoltaic (PV) Power Market Outlook 2018÷2027.
-Furthermore, you will receive 4 quarterly updates and discount for all subscribers by the end of February 2019.
+Furthermore, you will receive up to 4 quarterly updates and discount for all subscribers by the end of February 2019.